 Maxwell Salinger-Ridley is a musician from Boston.
-His life in music started as a toddler by imitating the conductor of the Boston Pops from the audience while watching his Mom sing with the Tanglewood Festival Chorus.
-Later, he would watch his Dad sing with the Boston Opera Company so it’s no surprise that he began participating in music in a formal way by singing in the school choir.
-In middle school, he fell in love with punk rock and started playing electric bass and drums with friends in basements and garages after school.
-He began taking lessons on the upright bass at the Brookline Music School and playing in youth jazz bands there.
+Both of his parents were singers and he also began his life in music by singing.
+In middle school he started playing bass guitar and drums in punk bands with friends after school and also taking lessons on the upright bass.
 It was in high school at the Boston Arts Academy where he really fell in love with Jazz and the upright bass.
 During his first year at BAA, he had a profound spiritual experience listening to John Coltrane’s “A Love Supreme” on the way to school early one morning.

-Ridley has been lucky to share the stage with some of his greatest teachers and heroes such as George Garzone, Terri Lyne Carrington, Bruce Molsky, Perico Sambeat, Jack Dejonnette (for one song but I'm still unpacking all the lessons I learned in that moment), Tony Malaby, Tia Fuller, Kenny Werner, Fransico Mela, Walter Smith III, Kris Davis and Nat Mugavero.
+Ridley has played all over the world in venues such as the Umbria Jazz Festival, the Barbican, the Sydney Opera House, Jazz at Lincoln Center and Symphony Hall.
 He is one of the most in-demand musicians in New England and beyond and can be found playing as a sideman in many different groups with some of his favorite musicians (see groups and gigs) and has a few albums out of his own music.
 He also serves as the music director for tap dance company Subject:Matter (https://www.subjectmattertap.com/)

 He hopes to spread love in the world and be of service through sound and devotion.